 The sanctions literature has concentrated on estimating the effects of sanctions imposed on current recipients of unemployment benefits, mostly ignoring the effect of eligibility restrictions (such as voluntarily leaving a job) on inflows.
 Sanctions on unemployment benefit recipients can be imposed for failing to search actively for a new job, rejecting a suitable job offer or offer of a placement in an employment or training program, and for violating other administrative requirements, such as failing to show up for advisor interviews.

-Both the threat of sanctions (the ex ante or threat effect) and the imposition of sanctions (the ex post effect) can affect the behavior of unemployed workers receiving benefits.
+Both the threat of sanctions (the “ex ante or threat effect”) and the imposition of sanctions (the “ex post effect”) can affect the behavior of unemployed workers receiving benefits.
 Most of the sanctions literature focuses on the ex post effects, despite the potential importance of ex ante effects.
-In jurisdictions where workers who have committed an unemployment insurance program infraction receive warning letters before a sanction is imposed, the ex post sanction effect can be separated into a warning effect (that a sanction is or may be coming) and an imposition effect once the sanction has been imposed.
+In jurisdictions where workers who have committed an unemployment insurance program infraction receive warning letters before a sanction is imposed (notably Switzerland), the ex post sanction effect can be separated into a “warning effect” (that a sanction is or may be coming) and an “imposition effect” once the sanction has been imposed.

-In the absence of randomized controlled trials of sanctions, the studies rely on econometric analysis of administrative data, and most use the timing-of-events approach to estimate the ex post effects of sanctions.
+In the absence of RCT of sanctions, the studies rely on econometric analysis of administrative data, and most use the timing-of-events approach to estimate the ex post effects of sanctions.
 This approach exploits the exact timing of sanction events to identify causal effects.
-Although the approach is not without its critics, it is widely used and accepted, and its advantages generally outweigh its disadvantages.
+Although the approach is not without its critics, it is widely used and accepted in applied economics research.

 Examinations of whether the effects of sanctions vary by when in the unemployment spell they are imposed find mixed results.
 For Germany, one study finds that the effect of sanctions is weaker the further into the unemployment benefits period it is imposed.
 A study for the Netherlands finds a similar pattern for women, but the opposite for men .
 Two studies find that the effect of receiving a sanction diminishes over the time that has elapsed since the sanction was imposed.
 Another study finds no effect of elapsed time .

 Although the duration and severity of sanctions vary across countries, other cross-country differences make it difficult to draw general conclusions about the relationships among sanction duration, severity, and effects from this source.
-Some studies have exploited within-regime variation in sanction severity to examine this issue—with, however, mixed findings.
+Some studies have exploited within-regime variation in sanction severity to examine this issue—with, again, mixed findings.
 One study finds no evidence for significant differences in effects between sanctions of different severity, although there is only limited variation in sanction severity in their data .
-A study on Denmark finds evidence that more severe sanctions may have larger effects on the exit rate from unemployment benefits .
+Two studies—one for Denmark and one for Finland—find evidence that more severe (e.g. longer duration) sanctions have larger effects on the exit rate from unemployment benefits and the job entry rate, respectively , .

 Limitations and gaps

-Despite a high degree of internal validity and a high degree of agreement concerning the direction of effects on short-term outcomes, the evidence on job search monitoring and benefit sanctions remains limited.
+Despite a high degree of internal validity and a high degree of agreement concerning the direction of effects on short-term outcomes, the evidence on job search monitoring and benefit sanctions remains limited in several respects.
 First, evidence is available only for a limited number of (mostly European) countries, often at a very local level within the country or for particular subgroups of unemployed workers, which makes it difficult to generalize about the magnitude of the effects.
 Second, the literature has focused on a limited set of outcomes, with few studies examining monitoring or sanction effects on earnings and other job quality measures, on exit to anything other than employment or just overall exits, or on inflows to unemployment.
-Third, only one study examines longer-term effects.
-Fourth, few studies examine evidence for heterogeneous treatment effects across different groups of unemployed workers or in different labor market contexts.
+Third, few studies examine longer-term effects.
+Fourth, few studies examine evidence for heterogeneous treatment effects across different groups of unemployed workers or in different labor market contexts, at least beyond a male/female comparison, and where they have done so conclusions have been mixed.
 Fifth, all the studies adopt a partial-equilibrium approach, ignoring the potential for offsetting general equilibrium effects.
 Sixth, few studies examine evidence for sanction warning effects, despite their potential importance.

 Summary and policy advice

 Job search monitoring and benefit sanctions increase the exit from unemployment benefits and job entry rates in the short term.
-With unemployment high in many OECD countries following the Great Recession, job search monitoring and benefit sanctions are likely to remain important policy tools.
-From this perspective, the fact that some OECD countries do not monitor the job search activities of unemployment benefit recipients or do not have strong sanctioning regimes in place appears puzzling, at first glance, as do recent moves in some countries (such as the Netherlands) to relax such measures.
-But there is also some evidence that monitoring and sanctions may have negative effects on labor force participation for some workers and, in the case of sanctions, on post-unemployment earnings in the longer term.
+With unemployment high in many OECD countries following the Covid-19 pandemic, job search monitoring and benefit sanctions are likely to remain important policy tools.
+From this perspective, the fact that some OECD countries do not monitor the job search activities of unemployment benefit recipients or do not have strong sanctioning regimes in place appears puzzling, at first glance, as do recent moves in some countries to relax such measures.
+But there is also some evidence that monitoring and sanctions may have negative effects on labor force participation for some workers and on post-unemployment earnings in the longer term.
 Looking forward, policymakers will need to confront such trade-offs in the design and implementation of monitoring and sanctions policy.
 Substantial gaps in the evidence base remain, however, and research that addresses these gaps could influence future policy.
-Nevertheless, there is enough evidence to question recent moves in some countries to relax monitoring and sanctions.